stanford-futuredata/ARES/README.md

 <a id="section1"></a>
 <hr>
 ​
-To install the necessary dependencies, run the following commands:
+To install ARES, run the following commands:
 ​

 ```python